digital-futures-academy/airport-challenge/README.md

       *** Tests ***
       - MaxAirportCapacity is 10 when the airport is first instantiated;
       - You are able to override maxAirportCapacity from 10 to 1500;
-      - You are able to override maxAirportCapacity from 1500 to 1000;
+      - You are able to override maxAirportCapacity from 1500 to 1000.
-      - You are not able to land a plane if the airport is full.

 3. As an air traffic controller
       To ensure safety